Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1974: Most OPEC nations end a five-month oil embargo against the United States, Europe and Japan.
 The embargo, which stemmed from Western support of Israel when Egypt and Syria attacked the nation on Oct.
 6, 1973, led to government price controls and gas rationing in the U.S., commonly resulting in long lines at gas stations.

-1970: Singer and actress Queen Latifah, best known for her roles in movies such as "Living Out Loud," "Chicago," "Bringing Down the House," "Beauty Shop," "Last Holiday," "Hairspray" and "Just Wright," is born Dana Elaine Owens in Newark, N.J.
+1970: Singer and actress Queen Latifah, best known for her roles in movies such as "Living Out Loud," "Chicago," "Bringing Down the House," "Beauty Shop," "Last Holiday," "Hairspray" and "Just Wright," is born Dana Elaine Owens in Newark, New Jersey.

 1969: Under secret orders from President Richard Nixon, 48 B-52 bombers begin secretly bombing the Sihanouk Trail in Cambodia, used by communist forces to infiltrate South Vietnam.
 The secret bombing campaign, codenamed Operation Breakfast, was part of a bigger 14-month operation named Operation Menu that saw American bombers fly 3,630 sorties and expend 100,000 tons of ordnance.